lemlac/mulem/docs/reference.md

 *Version 0.1 (Draft)*

-Mu is a general-purpose, multi-paradigm programming language with Python-like syntax and significant whitespace.
+Mu is a general-purpose, multi-paradigm programming language with significant whitespace.
 It targets Python developers who need C-level performance all within the same language.
 It is expression-oriented where possible and provides explicit control over evaluation strategy, memory model, and error handling.
 Another goal is to make it minimalist and have opinionated formatting to make it easier for both humans to read and LLMs to produce without over-consuming tokens.

 Mu will be both a compiled and an interpreted language.
 Unlike Python, you won't need to use another language like C to increase performance.
 You can instead compile some of it and then call it as a shared library all within the same language.
 Some use cases for this are AI, systems programming, and game development.